Cyprus, Nicosia

 Drinks for Meze

-In Cyprus, meze is usually accompanied by ouzo, tsipouro, wine, retsina, and beer—in short, almost any alcoholic beverage.
+In Cyprus, meze is most often accompanied by ouzo, tsipouro, wine (including local varieties), retsina, and beer.
+In fact, almost any alcohol works.

-Follow us on Instagram and Telegramwhere we share plenty of useful and interesting information about local Cypriot products and much more!
+Follow us on Instagram and Telegram — we share lots of useful and interesting information about local Cypriot products and gastronomy.

 Only registered users can leave comments.
 To comment, log in to your account or create a new one →